messari/MessariKit/packages/mcp/README.md

 ### Troubleshooting

 The Claude documentation provides an excellent [troubleshooting guide](https://modelcontextprotocol.io/docs/tools/debugging) you can refer to.
-However, you can still reach out to us at api@perplexity.ai for any additional support or [file a bug](https://github.com/messari/MessariKit/issues).
+However, you can still reach out to us at contact@messari.io for any additional support or [file a bug](https://github.com/messari/MessariKit/issues).

 ## License